Powered by AppSignal & Oban Pro

 • negate for logical negation

-• Lenses for total field access (always succeeds)
+• Lenses for total field access

-• Prisms for branch selection on sum types (selects one case, excludes others)
+• Prisms for sum type branch selection

 • Atoms as degenerate sums (present | absent)

-• any blocks for OR logic
+• any/all blocks for OR/AND logic

-• Works seamlessly with Enum.filter, Enum.find, and other predicate-accepting functions
+Works seamlessly with Enum.filter, Enum.find, and other predicate-accepting functions.